EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

 PKU Treehole Crawler is a web scraper project for crawling your starred posts in PKU Treehole (Peking University Treehole).

+> [!NOTE]
+> This project is not affiliated with Peking University nor the Peking University Youth Research Center.

 ## Usage

 Install dependencies